jonc/osboids/README.md

 To become active, the module needs to be both referenced and enabled in the ini files.
 Otherwise it does nothing on startup

-Entry is as follows:
+Entry is as follows and in addition various config parameters are available to control the flock dynamics.

 [Boids]
-	enabled = true

-removing the Boids group or setting enabled = false will switch off the module

-In addition various config parameters are available to control the flock dynamics

-	flock-size = 100        ;the number of Boids to flock max-speed = 3           ;how far each boid can travel per update max-force = 0.25        ;the maximum acceleration allowed to the current velocity of the boid neighbour-dist = 25	    ;max distance for other boids to be considered in the same flock as us desired-separation = 20 ;how far away from other boids we would like to stay tolerance = 5		        ;how close to the edges of things can we get without being worried border-size = 5         ;how close to the edge of a region can we get? max-height = 256        ;how high are we allowed to flock

-By default the module will create a flock of plain wooden spheres, however this can be overridden

-	boid-prim = fish01	names the prim to use to represent each boid in the flock currently this prim needs to already exist in the scene - i.e. be rezzed in the region.
+	enabled = true          ;removing the Boids group or setting enabled = false will switch off the module flock-size = 100        ;the number of Boids to flock max-speed = 3           ;how far each boid can travel per update max-force = 0.25        ;the maximum acceleration allowed to the current velocity of the boid neighbour-dist = 25	    ;max distance for other boids to be considered in the same flock as us desired-separation = 20 ;how far away from other boids we would like to stay tolerance = 5           ;how close to the edges of things can we get without being worried border-size = 5         ;how close to the edge of a region can we get? max-height = 256        ;how high are we allowed to flock boid-prim = fish01      ;By default the module will create a flock of plain wooden spheres, ;however this can be overridden to the name of an existing prim that ;needs to already exist in the scene - i.e. be rezzed in the region.
-				Eventually this will be an inventory lookup

 Various runtime commands control the flocking module behaviour - described below.
 These can either be invoked